thotro/arduino-dw1000/README.md

 Usage
 -----

-General usage of the DW1000 library is as follows.
+General usage of the DW1000 library is depicted below.
+Please see the Arduino test example codes for more up-to-date and operational reference usage.

+At the moment the library contains two types:
+ * **DW1000:** The statically accessible entity to work with your modules.
+Offers a variety of configuration options and manages module states and actions.
+ * **DW1000Time:** Container entities that handle DW1000 specific timing values.
+These are required to allow accurate timestamps and time based computations; they aid in avoiding potential precision and capacity problems of standard number formats in Arduino, but require less memory than 64-bit data type alternatives and most importantly take care of all bit-to-time (and vice versa) conversions.

 API docs for the library will shortly follow.

 ```Arduino
 #include <DW1000.h>